-CSF 1520 3.0

-Computer Use: Fundamentals
+CSE 1520 3.0 Computer Use: Fundamentals

-This course is appropriate for students who are not majoring in Computer Science, but who would like an introduction to the use of the computer as a problem-solving tool.
+This course is appropriate for students who are not majoring in Computer Science or Computer Engineering, but who would like an introduction to the use of the computer as a problem-solving tool.
 No previous computing experience is assumed, but the course does involve extensive practical work with computers, so some facility with problem-solving and symbolic operations will be very helpful.

-An introduction to the use of computers focusing on concepts of computer technology and organization (hardware and software), and the use of applications and information retrieval tools for problem solving.
+An introduction to the use of computers focusing on concepts of computer technology and organisation (hardware and software), and the use of applications and information retrieval tools for problem solving.